Mohican Lake Herbiciding

 Mohican Lake is a beautiful and well-protected natural lake (~150 acres) within the Town of Lumberland in Sullivan County, New York.
 Set in the forested headwaters of Mill Brook, a tributary which joins the Delaware River at Pond Eddy, New York, this lake and its associated wetlands serve as amazing natural habitats for a diverse set of plants and animals and help to protect the water quality and ecological integrity of this lake, this stream, and the entire Delaware River watershed.

-Unfortunately, the presence of a non-native plant like water milfoil could lead to the chemical contamination of this natural lake in the near future.
-The Mohican Lake Taxpayers Civic Association, which represents a portion of the lake’s homeowners, has obtained a permit from NYSDEC to introduce a toxic herbicide into the lake during spring and early summer.
-Although the permit application (see documents below) claims the herbicide will be used to control Eurasian water milfoil, the application area instead targets an area dominated by native water lilies (Nymphaea, Nuphar, Brasenia) and other native aquatic plants near the lake’s outlet.
-The introduction of this herbicide will primarily affect the extensive growths of native aquatic plants, with little control of the water milfoil, and will thus destroy much of the natural habitat in the lake for fish, invertebrates, and wildlife.
+Unfortunately, the presence of a non-native plant like Eurasian Watermilfoil could lead to the chemical contamination of this natural lake in the near future (see FACT SHEET).
+The Mohican Lake Taxpayers Civic Association, which represents a portion of the lake’s homeowners, has applied for a permit from the New York State Department of Environmental Conservation (NYSDEC) to introduce two toxic herbicides into the lake during spring and early summer.
+Although the 2018 notice and 2017 permit application (see documents below) claim the herbicides will be used to control Eurasian Watermilfoil, the application areas instead target areas dominated by native water lilies (Nymphaea, Nuphar, Brasenia) and other native aquatic plants near the lake’s outlet.
+The introduction of this herbicide will primarily affect the extensive growths of native aquatic plants, with limited control of the Watermilfoil, and will thus destroy much of the natural habitat in the lake for fish, invertebrates, and wildlife.